Members of the Provost’s Council for Engagement gather for a group photo.

 Spinoff of IEP designation

-The Council on Engagement emerged as a recommendation from the university’s recent Innovation and Economic Prosperity (IEP) Designation from the Association of Public and Land-grant Universities.
+The Council for Engagement emerged as a recommendation from the university’s recent Innovation and Economic Prosperity (IEP) Designation from the Association of Public and Land-grant Universities.
 APLU also awarded CSU one of its top honors for its impact on regional economic development.

 The IEP process included an extensive self-study that identified key strengths and opportunities for the university in its role as an economic partner.
 The council was formed in direct response to campus and community feedback encouraging better support and recognition for faculty involvement in a variety of economic development activities, such as research collaborations with industry and communities.